AndySomogyi/sbmlsolver/docs/source/mod_roadrunner/cls_Integrator.rst

 .. attribute:: Integrator.seed

    Set the seed into the random engine.
+By default, this value is set by the system clock in microseconds.

 .. attribute:: Integrator.variable_step_size

     Perform a variable time step simulation.
 Enabling this setting will allow the integrator to adapt the size of each time step.
 This will result in a non-uniform time column.
-Default value is flase.
+Default value is true.

+.. attribute:: Integrator.max_output_rows

+    Sets the maximum number of output rows for variable step size integration.
+This may truncate some simulations that may not reach the desired end time, but prevents massive output for simulations where the variable step size ends up decreasing too much.
+This setting is ignored when the variable_step_size is false, and is also ignored when the output is being written directly to a file.
+Default value is 100,000.

 Euler
 -----